jpazzi/runchat-blender/README.md

 - **Progress Indicators**: Visual feedback during all operations
 - **Advanced Settings**: Optional advanced controls for power users

+### Workflow Examples (New!)

+The addon now automatically loads curated Blender workflow examples on startup:

+- **Auto-discovery**: Examples are loaded automatically when the addon starts
+- **One-click usage**: Click "Use" next to any example to load it instantly
+- **Refresh examples**: Use the refresh button to get the latest examples
+- **Tagged workflows**: Examples show relevant tags like "blender", "3d", etc.

+The examples are fetched from `https://runchat.app/api/v1/examples?plugin=blender` and display workflows specifically curated for Blender users.

 ## Installation

 1. Download or clone this repository